terri-yaki/DocGPT/README.md

 from readmegen.py L:12
 ```

-4. For generating API documentation, just follow the application:
+4. For generating read me documentation, just follow the application:

 ## Features